What is CAR-T therapy?

 If you want to know more about clinical trials you may be eligible for, speak to your healthcare team.

 Keeping up-to-date with CAR-T

 We’ll keep this web page up-to-date with the latest information on CAR-T, and we’ll keep you informed about any changes or breakthroughs through our news and social media.

 We’re funding clinical trials into CAR-T so we can develop the treatment and make it available to more people.

 We supported the appraisal process for the new CAR-T treatments, helping to get them approved for use on the NHS for people with blood cancer.

 Now that some CAR-T therapies are being rolled out, we’re monitoring uptake closely, speaking to people who’ve had the treatment and the clinicians involved in their care.
 We want to understand how effectively it’s working and whether there are things that need to change to improve peoples’ experiences in future.

 Professor Karl Peggs

-Thank you to Professor Karl Peggs for working with us to produce the videos and written content on this page.
+Thank you to Professor Karl Peggs for working with us to produce the written content on this page.

 Professor Peggs is Scientific Director of the National Institute for Health Research (NIHR) Blood and Transplant Research Unit in Stem Cells and Immunotherapies, and Medical and Scientific Director of the Sir Naim Dangoor Centre for Cellular Immunotherapy at UCLH.